 Access to Information and Public Records

-The Department of Transport and Public Works provides access to information and public records, in keeping with the Promotion of Access to Information Act, 2 of 2000.
+The Department of Infrastructure provides access to information and public records, in keeping with the Promotion of Access to Information Act, 2 of 2000.
 There are conditions to this, and a fee might have to be paid.

 How do I access government information from the Department?

-- You can indicate on Form A (also available in Afrikaans and isiXhosa) whether you want a copy of the record or only want to look at it.
+- You can indicate on Form 2 (also available in Afrikaans and isiXhosa) whether you want a copy of the record or only want to look at it.

 - You may also indicate in what form (ie paper copy, electronic copy) you would like to access the record.
 This will be supplied unless doing so will interfere with the running of the department or, for practical reasons, access cannot be given in the required medium.